 While there is no extant research on the impact of bypass criteria on children of color in the CWS, given certain characteristics of communities of color that increase the risk of children of color entering and staying in the CWS, the use of bypass criteria may have numerous potential implications for children of color in the CWS.
 Parent-related correlates of maltreatment described in the first section of this review, including substance abuse, mental illness, domestic violence and incarceration together with the macro-level correlates of child maltreatment such as chronic poverty; lack of community social organization or racial segregation may all increase the likelihood that a child of color entering the CWS will possess a bypass criterion.
 Additionally, the lack of an empirically validated method for assessing the presence of a bypass criterion could result in more children of color being inaccurately assessed as possessing a bypass criterion.

-More extensive empirical evidence on the impact of bypass criteria on families and children of color is sorely needed.
+children of color is sorely needed.